 “I think we are going to be good for each other,” said Micah.
 “I still talk to Baxter as I pass by the little shrine I have for him, but Tobi Wan fills the hole in my heart.
 He’s also learning that I have a lot of love to give him.”

 Visit our adoptions page or call 303.751.5772 to read about pets in need of loving homes.
-All adoptions include spay or neuter surgeries, age-appropriate vaccinations, a microchip ID and a free wellness visit with a participating veterinarian.
+All adoptions include spay or neuter surgeries, age-appropriate vaccinations, a microchip ID, 30 days of pet insurance and a free wellness visit with a participating veterinarian.

 Have a story you’d like to share?
 We’d love to hear it, click here to share your story!